 As a research unit within the university we use personally-identifiable information to conduct research to improve health, health care and health services.
 As a publicly-funded organisation, we have to ensure that it is in the public interest when we use personally-identifiable information in our research.
 Health and care research should serve the public interest, which means that before we are able to access to the personal identifiable information which is listed above we have to demonstrate that our research serves the interests of society as a whole.

 To ensure we carry out our research to the highest standards we comply with the UK Policy Framework for Health and Social Care Research and other regulatory requirements.
-For example, we have approval from the Confidentiality Advisory Committee for section 251 approval under the NHS Act 2006 (England and Wales) and the Public Benefit and Privacy Panel for Health and Social Care (Scotland).
+For example, we have approval from the Confidentiality Advisory Committee for section 251 approval under the NHS Act 2006 (England and Wales) (20/CAG/0058) and the Public Benefit and Privacy Panel for Health and Social Care (Scotland) (1920-0288).
+We do not receive identifiable information from Northern Ireland except with consent.

 How long we keep personal data for